6.2. Working with Matrices

 Zero Matrix

-A zero vector or matrix contains all zero elements and is denoted as \bf{0}.
+A zero vector or matrix contains all zero elements.
+It is denoted as \(\bf{0}\).

 Diagonal Matrix

-A diagonal matrix has zeros everywhere except on the main diagonal, which is the elements where the row index and column index are the same.
+A diagonal matrix has zeros everywhere except on the main diagonal.
 Diagonal matrices are usually square (same number of rows and columns), but they may be rectangular with extra rows or columns of zeros.

 Identity Matrix

-An identity matrix (\bf{I}) is a square, diagonal matrix where all of the elements on the main diagonal are one.
-Identity matrices are like a one in scalar math.
-That is, the product of any matrix with the identity matrix yields itself.
+An identity matrix (\(\bf{I}\)) is a square, diagonal matrix where all of the diagonal elements are one.
+Identity matrices are like one in scalar math.
+The product of any matrix with the identity matrix is itself.

 MATLAB has a function called eye that takes one argument for the matrix size and returns an identity matrix.